-We provide RED recipients the opportunity to learn and develop these skills through a customized change curriculum that will be delivered during the annual meetings of RED recipients and through monthly conference calls.
-We will follow the work of these agents over a five-year period, capturing their reflections on their efforts through observation, phone interviews, focus group discussions, and site visits.
-Our research focuses on change management skills, project leader and team characteristics, impacts of MACH training, shared vision with stakeholder, and the role of context, broadly defined.
+The REDPAR team provides RED recipients the opportunity to learn and develop these skills through a customized change curriculum that is delivered during the annual meetings of RED recipients and through monthly conference calls.
+REDPAR has followed the work of these agents over more than five years, capturing their reflections on their efforts through observation, phone interviews, focus group discussions, and site visits.
+The research focuses on change management skills, project leader and team characteristics, impacts of MACH training, shared vision with stakeholder, and the role of context, broadly defined.

 REDPAR produces a range of traditional and non-traditional professional products, including journal articles, conference papers and posters, workshops, and tip sheets.

 Ideas and findings have been presented at ASEE, the NSF EEC grantees conference, CoNECD, the World Engineering Forum, and FIE.